kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 And by aligning our incentives with those of our users, Kagi is committed to building a better, more ethical future on the web.

-You can learn more in [The Age of PageRank is Over](https://blog.kagi.com/age-pagerank-over) post on our blog and [How Google Alters Search Queries to Get at Your Wallet](https://www.wired.com/story/google-antitrust-lawsuit-search-results/) from Wired.
+You can learn more in [The Age of PageRank is Over](https://blog.kagi.com/age-pagerank-over) post on our blog.

 ## Ad-supported search engines & the future of the web